Why Choose Velo Vercors?

 - Easy to get to by train, plane or car.
 Nearest airports: Lyon (90kms).Train: Eurostar/TGV to Valence TGV station (20kms).(Nearest city Valence (30kms)

-- The Vercors, Drome and Isere Valley is a wonderful region to explore for those who enjoy everything outdoors (see activites below), spectacular scenery, good food, wine and history
+- The Vercors, Drome and Isere Valley is a wonderful region to explore for those who enjoy everything outdoors (see activites below), spectacular scenery, good food, wine, pre-historic and WWII history

-- Newly renovated gites with fully equipped kitchens, modern bathrooms, comfy beds and private terraces.
-Prices start at £600 per week for a family of 4
+- Self-catering gites with fully equipped kitchens, modern bathrooms, comfy beds and private terraces.
+Prices start at £600 per week for a family of 4.
+We also offer B&B accommodation.

-- 'Outside Lounge' with WIFI offering a relaxing space to relax, dine, read, meet other guests and generally 'hang out'
+- The 'hub' of Velo Vercors is our 'Grange' with free WIFI, great views of the garden and backdrop of the Vercors.
+A space to relax, dine, read, meet other guests and generally 'hang out'

 - We cater for independent families or groups up to 21